 Koji (rice Mal) used for Hakko fermentation.
 (Produced by Harashimaya)

 The fermented products commonly known in western countries may be bread, cheese, wine, and beer, typically made with yeast.
-In Japan, the bacteria traditionally used in Hakko-fermentation processes is Koji, particularly used in the production of seasonings such as Miso paste, Shoyu (soy sauce) and Sake.
+In Japan, the bacteria traditionally, and mainly used in Hakko-fermentation processes is Koji, particularly used in the production of seasonings such as Miso paste, Shoyu (soy sauce) and Sake.
 These koji-fermented seasonings are added to almost any Japanese food including Ramen; Gyoza, and even sweets.
 It is not too much to say that the Hakko is crucial to Umami taste, and the Japanese food culture has is equivalent to the Hakko culture.

 Maebashi, the city created a Hakko culture with its flourishing industries.